A VAT Inspection can lead to a VAT Investigation

 Occasionally, an HMRC VAT Tax Investigation will commence as a Criminal Tax Investigation, particularly where HMRC already have evidence of fraudulent returns, forgery or providing false information in a previous inquiry.

-The vast majority of the time a VAT Tax Investigation will start with a VAT Inspection.
-This may be because HMRC believe that there are queries or may be irregularities that a VAT Inspection will reveal.
-However, very often this starts out as a purely routine VAT Inspection (which all businesses will expect at some time).
-The danger here is that if there has been any VAT under declaration or input inflation, even if HMRC do not suspect at that stage, it may well be spotted by HMRC at this stage.
+But the vast majority of the time a VAT investigation starts as a VAT inspection.
+This may be because HMRC believe that there are queries or irregularities that a targeted VAT inspection will reveal.
+However, very often this starts out as a purely routine VAT inspection (which all businesses will expect at some time).
+The danger here is that if there has been any VAT under declaration or input inflation, even if HMRC do not suspect at that stage, it may well be thrown up and spotted by HMRC at this stage.
 They may also require further records to be submitted which makes it impossible to hide any longer.

 Get in touch